BreakellrZ/Escape_Room/readme.md

 ## Challenges/Bug fixes
 I had a couple errors and warnings in my HTML code Validator these included a lot of **trailing slashes '/'** that did not need to be in my code - for whatever reason when I got rid of the unneccesay slashes in my code and clicked save the slashes would come back into my code.
 I also had a couple errors and warnings that needed fixing these included: 1. **'Attribute required is only allowed when the input type is checkbox, date, datetime-local, email, file, month, number, password, radio, search, tel, text, time, url, or week.'**  2. **' Section lacks heading.
-Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed.'** & 3. **V=Element legend not allowed as child of element div in this context.
-(Suppressing further errors from this subtree.)**
+Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed.'** & 3. '**V=Element legend not allowed as child of element div in this context.
+(Suppressing further errors from this subtree.)**'
  I fixed these issues by:

-1. removing 'required' in my input type="submit" as required does not make sense to be used in a submit type.
+1. Removing 'required' in my input type="submit" as required does not make sense to be used in a submit type.
-2.
+2. ff
+3. ff

+Another Challenge I encountered was the performance area in my Lighthouse testing.[Ligthhouse testing](documentation/lighthouse.png)

 ## Deployment